-The 21-credit Graduate Certificate requires 18 credits of course work and a 3-credit, 500-hour supervised internship in the field.
+The 18-credit Graduate Certificate requires 15 credits of course work and a 3-credit, 200-hour supervised practicum in the field.

 This certificate is intended for professionals who work in the social work or health care industry in a variety of settings.
 The Certificate provides an opportunity to update knowledge of models of effective administrative practice in geriatric care management, as well as trends and prospects in the industry.
 The emphasis is on the improvement and coordination of patient care services to maximize quality care within budgetary constraints.